Important Safety Information

 What are the possible side effects of Prolia®?

 It is not known if the use of Prolia® over a long period of time may cause slow healing of broken bones.
-The most common side effects of Prolia® are back pain, pain in your arms and legs, high cholesterol, muscle pain, and bladder infection.
+The most common side effects of Prolia® in women being treated for osteoporosis after menopause are back pain, pain in your arms and legs, high cholesterol, muscle pain, and bladder infection.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-Please see Prescribing Information and Medication Guide for complete details about Prolia®.
+Please see Prolia® full Prescribing Information and Medication Guide.